nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Exercise names are case-insensitive and whitespace-insensitive.<br>
   e.g. `Sit ups`, `SITUPS`, and `S i T u P   s` are all recognised as the same exercise.

+- If there are multiple parameters for a single tag e.g. `c/sad` and `c/happy` in `add e/Sit ups r/10 c/sad c/happy`,
+the last one will take precedent, i.e. `c/happy`

 </div>

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 Format: `help`